John Tischke admires space cowboy culture

 Designing a typeface is about creating a beautiful set of letters rather than a set of beautiful letters.
 Spacing, weight, and cohesion were continuosuly referenced as metrics for progress.

 Progress proofs I printed throughout the semester can be seen here.
-Of all my letters, the H and the O proved to be some of the harder ones to make, which was tough, because they’re the two characters off of which you base everything else.
+Of all my letters, the H and the O proved to be some of the harder ones to make, which was challenging, because they are the two characters off of which you're supposed to base everything else.
 The weight of the H moved around a lot, carving out counters and evening out the somewhat sinewy reverse-contrast.
 The O, on the other hand, just always felt out of place with its lack of slits.
-At the end, I finally landed on an unobtrusive solution.
+At the end, I finally landed on an unobtrusive little notch to cohere the set.

 Characters like E raised issues with the alignment of the serifs, while the g and y struggled to balance the weight of their descenders.
 As the days past, adaptions away from wood type spacing caused characters like r and M to stray further and further from their references.
 Numerals provided a unique challenge, as I had to learn how to apply my system made for Latin marks to Arabic ones.

 Spacing progressed nicely throughout the semester.
 The main thing you’ll see in these proofs is the slow improvement of typographic color and consistency.
-Since Phaser is very much a display face, and since it is unruly, wide, and has chunky slab serifs, the spacing will not look perfect until it’s kerned.
+Since Phaser is very much a display face, and since it is unruly, wide, and has chunky slab serifs, the spacing will not look perfect until it’s kerned (an ongoing, sisyphean task).
 But you can enjoy how much better the O’s look now.

 Lastly, making the accents was a lot of fun.
 I had some trouble balancing the light weight of the accents with the bold, wide letters.
 They’re still not perfect, but I think they fit comfortably together.
 Big shout out to Benguiat Buffalo for being an invaluable reference.